 - 10% had not attended any type of careers event asked about in the survey.

-Action: Start by looking on your careers service website to find events, open days and workshops that might interest you.
+Action: Start by looking on your careers service website to find events that might interest you.
 If you are interested in a particular employer, check their early careers recruitment webpages to see if they are running any events.
 Browse the events run by TARGETjobs, too.
 If you need to book or go through an application process to confirm a place, make sure you do so as early as possible.
 Do some research on the employer or sector before you attend so that you have a base of knowledge to start with and can think of some good questions to ask the speakers.
+Read our article comparing virtual careers fairs with those conducted in-person to help you to plan for this specific type of event.
 Browse:

 - TARGETjobs’ sector-specific, employer-specific and diversity events